RobloxAPI/doc/src/doc/en/api/class/Instance.md

 ## Name
 Specifies a value used to identify the object.

+The value of Name is constrained to a maximum length of 100 bytes.
+On assignment, extra bytes are truncated.

 ### Details
 While Name is generally used to differentiate between sibling objects, no attempts to enforce the uniqueness of the value are made.